cstatz/blazert/README.md

 ## Usage
 To get familiar with the usage of blazeRT, look at the provided examples and test cases.
 To get started quickly, checkout the minimal examples below.
+The full documentation includeing the API reference is available [here](https://blazert.readthedocs.io/en/latest/).

 - The [scene](blazert/scene.h) API can be considered **stable**, while the low-level API of the [BVH](blazert/bvh) (```build```, ```traverse```, ...) are not to be considered stable as they might change when requirements